XronosSchedulingLtd/schedulerinstallationdocs/productionmode.rst

 it exactly the environment in which to run - it runs it as your user, and with the correct versions of Ruby and Rails.

-There are separate installation instructions for `Debian GNU/Linux 8.0 <https://www.phusionpassenger.com/library/install/nginx/install/oss/jessie/>`_ and `Debian GNU/Linux 9.0 <https://www.phusionpassenger.com/library/install/nginx/install/oss/stretch/>`_.
+Follow the installation instructions for
+`Debian GNU/Linux 9.0 <https://www.phusionpassenger.com/library/install/nginx/install/oss/stretch/>`_.

 .. warning::

-  The instructions are subtly different.
-For Debian 8, you install Nginx and Phusion Passenger all in one go by following the above instructions.
-For Debian 9, you must install nginx *first*, then follow the above instructions to add Phusion Passenger.
+  Note that you install nginx from the standard Debian respository *first*, then install the Phusion Passenger stuff.
+This is mentioned in the linked instructions, but can be overlooked.

 Follow those instructions to get both Nginx and Passenger installed on your system.